hypo69/hypo/pytest/gemini/src/ai/helicone/README.md

 7. **Realistic Mock Responses:** The mock responses are more complete; they now handle the case where the API might return an empty response or an exception.

-This significantly improved solution provides more thorough testing, addressing potential errors, and demonstrating the correct usage of `pytest` and mocking techniques.
+This significantly improved solution provides more thorough testing, addressing potential errors, and demonStarting the correct usage of `pytest` and mocking techniques.
 Remember to install the necessary libraries: `pytest`, `openai`, and `helicone`.
 Make sure the `helicone` library is correctly installed and working in your project.